maixnor/wu-quartz/content/semester 3/L4 SRSA.md

 # Feedback Lenzing
+- important info: Lenzing is high impact sector
+---
-- supply in MWh, not in GJ
+- numbers supplied in GJ, not in MWh
 - nuclear is missing, sort of not
 	- energy sources graph as table to show no nuclear is used
 - emissions are fine
 - no separation between purchased and self-produced energy/heat
--
+- table 14
+	- no percentages of how much energy by energy source
+- E1-5.53 met -> revenue/production related 1:1 to emissions
+- no mention of mitigation/removal strategy
+- net zero target was already above